eclipsesource/tabris-decorators/examples/itempicker/README.md

 ## Description

+Note: A JavaScript/JSX variant of the this TypeScript/JSX example can be found [here](../itempicker-jsx).

 Demonstrates different approaches to feed the `ItemPicker` with items, provide texts to represent them, and handle selections.

 All `ItemPicker` instances are provided 3 items each.
 They can be selected by the user which displays a unique item id below.